pytroll/satpy/doc/source/readers.rst

 consistent time for calculations (ex. generation of solar zenith angles) and can be reused between bands.

+See the :ref:`data_array_coordinates` section below for more information on time information that may show up as a per-element/row "coordinate" on the DataArray (ex. acquisition time) instead of as metadata.

 .. _orbital_parameters:

 Orbital Parameters